 You may have googled this and found a huge amount of different answers and responses.
 While we know cats can bite out of love, fear, anger, or just out of being playful, the annual number of cat bites each year in the US is 40,000!
 So what gives?
 Ailurophobia (fear of cats) is more common than you may think and I believe it comes down to the fact that cats can bite for many reasons.
 In an effort to cover all aspects of cats biting humans, I will break down each reason with a logical explanation.
 I hope this brings you closer to your feline friends and you gain a better understanding of just why they may bite!

 When a cat bites out of fear, it is likely because he or she feels trapped.
 This happens a lot with stray and wild cats.
 They may feel they are in danger by you and will strike with their paws and even bite or snap at your hands.
 Fear biting can happen with an indoor cat as well.
 This can happen if you suddenly startle your cat or someone they don’t know tries to be friendly with them.
 Cats are a lot like humans with trust which is why it is important to understand that mistrust and fear go hand in hand.

-Cats who have mistrust with you or someone else tend to have an underlying reason why.
+Cats who do not trust you or someone else tend to have an underlying reason why.
 A lot of the time, it stems from abuse.
-A cat who was abused by one human, may have trouble trusting another or any even.
+A cat who was abused by one human may have trouble trusting another or any even.
 This can also be the case with a specific sex.
-Some cats will have trouble trusting men, while others may have trouble trusting women.
-The same can be said with kids.
-One small mishap with one child and the cat will never look at them “small humans” the same again.
+Some cats will have trouble trusting men, while others may struggle trusting women.
+Children may be an issue as well.
+One small mishap with a child and the cat might never look at them “small humans” the same again.